krisjecen/train-scheduler-mongo/README.md

 # train-scheduler
-(this app is in under construction!)
+(this app is in under construction and almost done!)

 With the help of mongoDB, this Train Scheduler displays train arrival data and allows for additional train data entries from users.